 Because Signing Agents handle sensitive personal customer information, many companies ask Signing Agents to be background screened and certified on an ongoing basis.
 Learn more about the requirements to be a Signing Agent here.

 Once prospective NSAs get the proper certifications, it becomes a simple matter of marketing.
 As with any business, that’s an ongoing activity.
 Experienced NSAs also say that finding a mentor often helps newbies become successful.
 However you approach your Notary career, you can make a difference for yourself and your clients by being smart, creative and committed.
-As with any career or vocation, if you put in the effort, provide top-notch customer service, and develop a solid reputation of trust, there’s no limit to what you can earn.
+With the right combination of mobile services, diversified offerings, and professional development, Notaries can significantly increase their earnings and build a successful long-term career.

 David Thun is the Editorial Manager at the National Notary Association.